Photo by 279photo Studio / Shutterstock.com

 15. Paint remover

 Got latex paint on your hands or arms after painting a room?
 It might rub right off, or it might embed itself in your knuckles and other skin folds.
-A post on Instructables.com recommends rubbing paint spatters with baby oil “in concentric circles from the outside in without applying too much pressure.”
-Wash the oil off with soap and water.
+A post on Instructables.com recommends massaging paint spatters with baby oil in circular motions.

 16. Hand degreaser